yffenim/fire_native/README.md

 Note that the rendering on native vs browser may be different.
 It is useful to check browser version if native display is empty without reason.
 Browser dev tools are also useful for full error message rendering.

-Network issues: Easiest to use  https://proxyman.io/ on your IOS to capture requests.
-(This is different from proxyman.)
+**Network issues:** Easiest to use  https://proxyman.io/ on your IOS to capture requests.

 # Development Docs